Baby formula shortage highlights racial disparities

 Some mothers have turned to social media and even befriended other locals to cast a wider net during shopping trips.

-“Most of the moms we have been helping are Black and Latinas,” Castro said, said, adding many of them are back to work.
+“Most of the moms we have been helping are Black and Latinas,” Castro said.
 “These moms really don’t have the time to visit three to four places in their lunch hour.”

-Castro said one of the women they have been trying to help is a Hispanic teacher who is back at work and does not have much flexibility between her job and caring for her 2-month-old infant, who has been sensitive to a lot of formula brands.

-Lisette Fernandez, a 34-year-old Cuban American first-time mother of twins, has relied on friends and family members to find the liquid 2-ounce bottles she needs for her boy and girl.
-Earlier this week, her father had gone to four different pharmacies before he was able to get her some boxes with the tiny bottles, but they run out quickly as the babies are growing.
+Lisette Fernandez, a 34-year-old Cuban American first-time mother of twins, has relied on friends and family to find the liquid 2-ounce bottles she needs for her boy and girl.
+Earlier this week, her father went to four different pharmacies before he was able to get her some boxes with the tiny bottles.
+They run out quickly as the babies grow.

 Fernandez said she wasn’t able to initiate breastfeeding, trying with an electric pump but saying she produced very little.
 Her mother, who arrived in Miami from Cuba as a 7-year-old girl, had chosen not to breastfeed her children, saying she did not want to, and taken medication to suppress lactation.